 This term-length Taster Course will focus on studying great paintings from the National Galleries of Scotland.
-The course aims to help you develop your own practice through critical study and transcriptions of selected works which are relevant to you as an artist, bringing your own interests alongside.
+The course aims to help you develop your own work through critical study and transcriptions of selected works which are relevant to your interests.
 Time will be split between the Galleries and the studio.
-This course is open to students with drawing and painting experience, looking to broaden their knowledge and develop their work through observational drawing and painting.
+This course is open to students with some drawing and painting experience, looking to broaden their knowledge and develop their work through observational drawing and painting.

 Beginning the term, students will gain confidence in drawing through a strong understanding of line, tone, form and composition through fast and slower paced transcriptions in the studio.
 In depth lectures relevant to each transcription, will allow students to focus on compositional devices, image sizes, materials used and how these are expressed and organised.